This assignment is due on Wednesday, 2/21 at 11:59 PM. Submit it using the Handin server as assignment a7.

 Important Note: Use the Intermediate Student Language on this and further assignments in this course.

 Exercise 1 Develop a data and structure definition for storing a Frequency, which combines a String and a Number and represents that many uses of that string.
+Call the structure frequency with fields word and count.

 Exercise 3 Design a function count-word that consumes a ListOfFrequency and a String and adds 1 to the frequency for that string, producing a new ListOfFrequency.
 If there is no Frequency for that string, the resulting ListOfFrequency should have a Frequency with that string and the number 1.